JamesNXN/TNN-Assesment-3/docs/index.rst

 Welcome to Lorem Ipsum's documentation!
 =======================================

-Hello we are team Lorem Ipsum and we are creating the game "insert game name here".
+Hello we are team Lorem Ipsum and we are developing a murder mystery game.

 This Page will be developed further as time goes on, but for now you can access the first assessment pieces on this site, or visit our `homepage <http://lihq.me/>`_.